Shen Buhai: Legacy

-The Shiji records Li Si as repeatedly recommending "supervising and holding responsible", which he attributed to Shen Buhai.
-A stele set up by Qin Shi Huang memorializes him as a sage that, taking charge of the government, established Xing-Ming - Shen Buhai and Han Fei's doctrine of personnel selection.
+The Shiji records Li Si as repeatedly recommending "supervising and holding responsible," which he attributed to Shen Buhai.
+A stele set up by Qin Shi Huang memorializes him as a sage that, taking charge of the government, established Xing-Ming.
 The Shiji states that Emperor Wen of Han was "basically fond of Xing-Ming."

 The scholar Jia Yi advised Wen to teach his heir to use Shen Buhai's method, so as to be able to "supervise the functions of the many officials and understand the usages of government."
+Bringing together Confucian and Daoist discourses, Jia Yi describes Shen Buhai's Shu as a particular method of applying the Dao, or virtue.
+He uses the imagery of the Zhuangzi of the knife and hatchet as examples of skillful technique in both virtue and force, saying "benevolence, righteousness, kindness and generosity are the ruler's sharp knife.
+Power, purchase, law and regulation are his axe and hatchet."
 Two advisors to Wen's heir, Emperor Jing of Han were students of Xing-Ming, one passing the highest grade of examination, and admonished Jing for not using it on the feudal lords.